chloealbright/DevHiveMind/Algorithms & Data Structures/Algo pathway.md

 ## Unsorted Data

 For unsorted data, the choice of algorithm depends on the problem.
 If preserving order is not a priority, sorting followed by binary search can be effective.
 Otherwise, consider patterns that might include a linear search.
+Also depending on the problem if you have to search use a hashtable or hashmap.

 ## Sort Algorithm Boundary Cases